kevin1024/vcrpy/docs/usage.rst

 See
 `the source
 <https://github.com/kevin1024/vcrpy/blob/master/vcr/unittest/testcase.py>`__
-for the default implementations of these methods, and `VCR.py`_ for more information.
+for the default implementations of these methods.

 If you implement a ``setUp`` method on your test class then make sure to call the parent version ``super().setUp()`` in your own in order to continue getting